Build a receiver

 }

-Now that you have a way to properly identify the spans, you can start creating them to represent the operations within and across the entities in your system.
+Now that you have a way to identify the spans properly, you can start creating them to represent the operations both within and across the entities in your system.

 func appendTraceSpans(backend *BackendSystem, backendScopeSpans *ptrace.ScopeSpans, atmScopeSpans *ptrace.ScopeSpans) {